 Katschke and Magdaleno Earn WCL's Moss Adams Weekly Honors

-The West Coast League's Moss Adams Player of the Week and Pitcher of the Week, as announced by Commissioner Rob Neyer, are Ridgefield Raptors standouts Hunter Katschke (Utah Tech) and Isaiah Magdaleno (Hawaii).
+The West Coast League's Moss Adams Player of the Week and Pitcher of the Week, as announced by Commissioner Rob Neyer, are Bend Elks first baseman Easton Amundson (Liberty) and Walla Walla Sweets right-hander Hunter Polley (Georgia Gwinnett College).

-Both Katschke and Magdaleno have played crucial roles in Ridgefield's team-record winning streak, currently at 13 and counting.
+In six games with the Elks last week, Amundson reached base 15 times, drove in 11 runs, and knocked out five extra-base hits.
+The rising senior now leads the WCL in batting average with his .375 mark in 32 games.
+The Idaho native from Nampa represented the Elks earlier this month in the WCL All-Star Game.
+This is the second Player of the Week honor in Amundson's decorated WCL career, previously earning the recognition with the Wenatchee AppleSox last summer.

-In four games with the Raptors last week, Katschke reached base nine times, drove in seven runs, and hit two home runs.
-The rising senior now leads the WCL in batting average, hitting .370 in 25 games.
-Last spring for the Trailblazers he earned second team all-WAC honors after hitting a team-high .302 while leading Utah Tech in base hits (58), extra-base hits (25), home runs (13), RBI (36) and runs scored (38).
+Over two outings last week, Polley tossed eight shutout innings, striking out ten batters while surrendering just one hit.
+The Walla Walla native is thriving for his hometown Sweets, appearing in eight games this summer with a 3.28 ERA.
+The former Walla Walla High School and Walla Walla Community College standout went 2-0 with a 4.00 ERA in the spring during his first season with Georgia Gwinnett College.

 • Discuss this story on the West Coast League message board...